-$^{^{\}mbox{8}}$ Definition of Low income and Vulnerable as defined in Appendix F 4.3 In-direct Financial Assistance - Other To be responsive to identified need, support partners & deliver shared objectives we will take up discretionary powers to provide additional financial assistance for housing adaptations/improvements under Article 3 of the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.
+4.3 In-direct Financial Assistance - Other

+To be responsive to identified need, support partners and deliver shared objectives we will take up discretionary powers to provide additional financial assistance for housing adaptations/improvements under Article 3 of the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.

 The Council will use these powers to:

 - a) Work in partnership with the Better Homes Programme to source and bid for funding under the banner of "Better Homes Yorkshire".
-All initiatives will be made available to residents through signposting to the Better Homes Yorkshire delivery partner Keepmoat/Fortem9 - Support North Yorkshire Health & Wellbeing Strategy and Craven's emerging Health & Wellbeing Action Plan - Support joint commissioning schemes to address housing and health impacts.
-In particular we are interested in qualifying projects to address fuel poverty, improve wellbeing and reduce admissions into hospital - d) Support joint commissioning of the NYCC Home Improvement Contract to provide advice practical support for vulnerable households to maintain independence and safety within the home for 2017/18.
-4.4 Enforcement Local Authorities are responsible for the local implementation and enforcement of the general provision for safety in dwellings through the Housing Health and Safety Rating System (HHSRS).
+All initiatives will be made available to residents through signposting to the Better Homes Yorkshire delivery partner ENGIE Regeneration UK; - Support North Yorkshire Health & Wellbeing Strategy and Craven's emerging Health & Wellbeing Action Plan - Support joint commissioning schemes to address housing and health impacts.
+In particular, we are interested in qualifying projects to address fuel poverty, improve wellbeing and reduce admissions into hospital

+4.4 Enforcement

+Local Authorities are responsible for the local implementation and enforcement of the general provision for safety in dwellings through the Housing Health and Safety Rating System (HHSRS).
 The HHSRS is a risk based evaluation tool to identify risks and hazards, such as damp and excess cold, to health and safety from any deficiencies within the home.

 We will only use enforcement action to:

-- Help to identify and protect against potential risks and hazards - Ensure that a property is used for housing that it is occupied and a managed property Enforcement action will only be used when information and encouragement and financial assistance options have been exhausted and consideration has been given to the human rights of anyone with an interest in the property.
+- Help to identify and protect against potential risks and hazards - Ensure that a property is used for housing.
+That it is occupied and it is a managed property

+Enforcement action will only be used when information and encouragement and financial assistance options have been exhausted and consideration has been given to the human rights of anyone with an interest in the property.

 The Council:

-- a) Will use its statutory powers10 to intervene where housing conditions are unacceptable, particularly in response to complaints from tenants about disrepair in order to make the property safe or allow the Council to take emergency action to make it safe - b) Will use its statutory powers to require someone to make the property secure or allow the Council to board it up in an emergency - c) May use Enforced sales procedures17 to use and enforce charges against a property where someone has failed to meet the terms of a statutory notice or where someone owes Council Tax or other debts to the Council - d) May use Compulsory Purchase Orders (CPOs)12 where the property has been empty for two or more years and it is not on the market to let or sell.
-9 | Page v4_final Previously Wilmot Dixon 10 Section 36 of the Local Government Act 1974 Law of Property Act 1925 12 Housing Act 1985 See Appendix G- Enforcement Policy 2006 (to be replaced in 2017/18 by Enforcement Procedures including framework and specific procedures for each aspect of legislation to be enforced) 5 Reviewing the Policy and Eligibility This Policy will be reviewed in line with any significant change in legislation, guidance issued by the DCLG or significant case law.
+- a) Will use its statutory powers10 to intervene where housing conditions are unacceptable, particularly in response to complaints from tenants about disrepair in order to make the property safe or allow the Council to take emergency action to make it safe - b) Will use its statutory powers to require someone to make the property secure or allow the Council to board it up in an emergency - c) May use Enforced sales procedures11 to use and enforce charges against a property where someone has failed to meet the terms of a statutory notice or where someone owes Council Tax or other debts to the Council.

+10 Section 36 of the Local Government Act 1974

+11 Law of Property Act 1925

+d) May use Compulsory Purchase Orders (CPOs)12 in accordance with the Empty Homes Strategy 2019 - 2024 where the property has been empty for two or more years and it is not on the market to let or sell.

+5 Reviewing the Policy and Eligibility

+This Policy will be reviewed in line with any significant change in legislation, guidance issued by the DCLG or significant case law.
 Separate to this it will be reviewed every three years.

-Policy Approved by: Full Council Date: 3rd October 2017 Date of next Review: Oct 2018 Appendices:
+Policy Approved by: Policy Committee Date: 3rd March 2020

+Date of next Review: Jan 2023